CROUSTINA SD-ZF2010KXF - Bread maker PANASONIC - Free user manual and instructions

 *2 Cut up roughly into approx. 1 cm cubes.

-- Abbreviations used in this instructions, a full name written as follows: tsp = tea spoon; tbsp = table spoon; approx. = approximately.
+- Abbreviations used in these instructions, full names written as follows: tsp = tea spoon; tbsp = table spoon; approx. = approximately.

 Handling Instructions and Recipes